nicotuoreniemi/Project-H7/Progress.md

 ![state](https://i.imgur.com/1cIHZN5.png)

-##### Installing Git
+### Installing Git

 So I've actually installed git for the master so that I'm able to write this while doing the project.
 Just like with Apache, first I'll create the folder for Git in /srv/salt.
 In there I need the init.sls file aswell.
-Right now I'm not going to do any configurations for Git so it will just be a simple pkg.installed inside the init.slsI'll just test the state with 'vg03' this time.
+Right now I'm not going to do any configurations for Git so it will just be a simple pkg.installed inside the init.sls.
+I'll just test the state with 'vg03' this time.

 ![vg03](https://i.imgur.com/q6ONOw8.png)

-###### Installing and configuring Nano
+### Installing and configuring Nano

 Just like Git, I've got Nano already installed on the master.
 Now I just need to configure it to my liking.
 The default configuration file is in /etc/nanorc.
 In there I switched a few things like put on linenumber and automatic backups on.
 Now I need to automate it with salt.
 I'll create a directory /srv/salt/nano.
 In there I need the init.sls and also the configuration file from /etc/nanorc.